July 19-31, 2022

-In addition to workshops led by two exceptional faculty members, our program includes an individual meeting for each participant with a faculty member, numerous readings, open mics, craft lectures, and master classes taught by faculty and fellows.
-Visiting editors, agents, and theater professionals also meet with participants and teach master classes.
+In addition to workshops led by two exceptional faculty members, our program includes an individual meeting for each participant with a faculty member, numerous readings, open mics, craft lectures, and special topics classes taught by faculty and fellows.
+Visiting editors, agents, and theater professionals also meet with participants and teach special topics classes.

 The Conference is committed to diversity and celebrating the wide range of writers and backgrounds across the writing community.
 Our commitment to inclusion begins with our application readers, a diverse group that changes year to year.
 The first morning of the Conference, we meet for a discussion on the ethics of workshop in which we examine how we can all help foster a welcoming, inclusive environment for writers.

 The Sewanee Writers’ Conference seeks to foster an inclusive environment for its participants, faculty, visitors, and staff.
 We believe in the values of respect, equality, diversity, and honest discourse.
 We welcome attendees of all races, ethnicities, sexual and gender orientations, and those with disabilities.
 Our commitment to these principles forms the bedrock of this writing community and reflects our ambitions for the writing community as a whole.

 In our commitment to these values, we would like to share our Code of Conduct.
 All members of our community agree to this as part of the hiring or admission process.